Research Visa Sponsorship Jobs in Minnesota

 Which visa types are most common for research roles in Minnesota?

-H-1B is the most common visa for research scientists and analysts employed by private-sector companies like 3M or Medtronic.
-Academic and nonprofit research institutions such as the University of Minnesota and Mayo Clinic frequently use J-1 and O-1 visas as well.
+H-1B visa is the most common visa for research scientists and analysts employed by private-sector companies like 3M or Medtronic.
+Academic and nonprofit research institutions such as the University of Minnesota and Mayo Clinic frequently use J-1 visa and O-1 visas as well.
 O-1A is particularly relevant for researchers with publications, grants, or peer recognition.
 Cap-exempt employers, including universities and affiliated research hospitals, can file H-1B petitions year-round outside the annual lottery.

 Which cities in Minnesota have the most research visa sponsorship jobs?